pingcap/docs/functions-and-operators/cast-functions-and-operators.md

 ## BINARY

-The `BINARY` operator has been deprecated in MySQL 8.0.27.
+The [`BINARY`](https://dev.mysql.com/doc/refman/8.0/en/cast-functions.html#operator_binary) operator has been deprecated since MySQL 8.0.27.
 It is recommended to use `CAST(...
 AS BINARY)` instead both in TiDB and MySQL.

 ## CAST

-The `CAST()` function cast an expression to a specific type.
+The [`CAST()`](https://dev.mysql.com/doc/refman/8.0/en/cast-functions.html#function_cast) function is used to cast an expression to a specific type.

-This function is also used to create [Multi-valued Indexes](/sql-statements/sql-statement-create-index.md#multi-valued-indexes).
+This function is also used to create [Multi-valued indexes](/sql-statements/sql-statement-create-index.md#multi-valued-indexes).

 Example: